jamesklausmeyer/SOC-Home-Lab/docs/VLANs.md

 ## Lessons Learned
 - Always have a rollback plan before major changes: have out of band management and backup configs good to go
+- Some AP's may need VLAN tagging natively